pypa/pipx/templates/readme.md

 pipx install PACKAGE
 ```

 This automatically creates a virtual environment, installs the package, and adds the package's CLI entry points to a location on your `PATH`.
-For example, `pipx install cowsay` makes the `cowsay` command available globally, but sandboxes the cowsay package in its own virtual environment. **pipx never needs to run as sudo to do this.**
+For example, `pipx install pycowsay` makes the `pycowsay` command available globally, but sandboxes the pycowsay package in its own virtual environment. **pipx never needs to run as sudo to do this.**

 Example:
 ```
->> pipx install cowsay
+>> pipx install pycowsay
-  installed package cowsay 2.0, Python 3.6.7
+  installed package pycowsay 2.0, Python 3.6.7
   These binaries are now globally available
-    - cowsay
+    - pycowsay
 done! ✨ 🌟 ✨

 >> pipx list
-venvs are in /home/user/.local/pipx/venvs binaries are exposed on your $PATH at /home/user/.local/bin package cowsay 2.0, Python 3.6.7
+venvs are in /home/user/.local/pipx/venvs binaries are exposed on your $PATH at /home/user/.local/bin package pycowsay 2.0, Python 3.6.7
-    - cowsay
+    - pycowsay

->> cowsay moooo
+>> pycowsay moooo
   _____
 < moooo >
   =====